 All Board members must be open about their own business interests which may impact on the decisions of the Trust.
 All such interests must be made public and are recorded in a public register.
-This is published in our Trust Board Papers after each Board meeting.
+The latest version of our Board Members' Declarations of Conflicts of Interest Register is available here.